 Our tempeh is produced in Europe :)

-We are based in London in the UK, but our team works all over the world.
-We have team members in Bogor in Indonesia, Boston in the US, Maribor in Slovenia and Nottingham in the UK.
-We’re a company with proud Indonesian roots and a desire to give back to the incredible Indonesian culture that has given us the gift of tempeh, but with an international perspective, as reflected in our team!
+We are based in London (UK), along with the majority of the team, but we also have team members in Bogor (Indonesia) and Maribor (Slovenia).
+We’re a company with proud Indonesian roots and a desire to give back to the incredible Indonesian culture that has given us the gift of tempeh, but with an international perspective - as reflected in our team!

 We all fell in love with tempeh and plant-based eating for different reasons - some through environmental reasons, some through animal rights, some through health reasons, some through a passion for shining a spotlight on this incredible, often overlooked Indonesian food, and some a mix of them all!
-What brought us all together was simply a desire to encourage people to live life, the better way - better for people, the planet and animals.
-And what could be a better way to do this than tempeh?
+What brought us all together was simply a desire to encourage people to live life without compromising on people, the planet or animals.
+And tempeh seemed like the perfect way to do so!

 We came up with the idea for the business at the end of 2018, but we didn’t finalise our name or brand until April 2019 so it’s been a bit of whirlwind since then!